TeddyReady/AlgebraMadness/README.md

-# MathTasksRenderer
+# AlgebraMadness

 ## About project
-MathTasksRenderer - application with user interface, written on C++/Qt with MathJax render support.
+AlgebraMadness - desktop application with user interface, written on C++/Qt with MathJax render support.
 This application was created for learning Higher Algebra.

 In this project released next themes:
 1. Algebra Structures (groups, rings, fields and other structures);